WICG/dbsc/DBSCE/Overview.md

 Highlights:

+- The binding statement is expected to be short lived as elaborated in the [high level design](#high-level-design).
 - Auth tokens are not mentioned in the DBSC(E) high level design to simplify the over all scenario.
 However, most signin/access operations will often make use of auth tokens and issue cookies based on those tokens.
 In such case, the IdP can generate the auth tokens and embed the thumbprint of the publicKey in the token.
-- The tokens can be delivered to the RP directly through an API instead of a header based response.
+- The tokens can be delivered to the RP directly through an API instead of a header based response since they are the same server in this use case.
 - The tokens also contain the thumbprint of the publicKey, and the RP must validate the thumbprint from the token against the thumbprint from the JWT.
 The RP will also embed the thumbprint in the cookie for subsequent session validation.

 #### IDP Calls Public Local Key Helper

 In many use cases, it is also a valid to have separate servers as [RP](#relying-party-rp) and [IdP](#identity-provider-idp).
-We address the use case where the IdP calls a _public Local Key Helper_ and is a separate service from the RP below.
+We address the use case where the IdP calls a [_public Local Key Helper_](#local-key-helper) and is a separate service from the RP below.

 For easy mapping with the existing DBSC proposal, please note:

 - Steps 1-16 specify the key generation process for a public local key helper.
-Please note the `nonce` properties for this use case are elaborated in the previous [section](#high-level-design).
+The binding statement is expected to be short lived as elaborated in the [high level design](#high-level-design).
 - Steps 17-29 are [DBSC](https://github.com/wicg/dbsc) with additional parameters introduced with DBSC(E).

 ![IDPCallsPublicLocalKeyHelper](./IDPCallsPublicLocalKeyHelper.svg)